Naseus/SimpleTodo/README.md

 ## Notes

-The version of linux that I am on does not support LiceCap, so I used Peek for my GIF.
+LiceCap does not work on my machine, so I used Peek for my GIF.

 ## License